 Self-Study Problems: Self-study problems will provide the student with the opportunity to further practice the course material.
-The problems need not be submitted and will not be graded.

-Solutions: Official solutions to the assigned and self-study questions will be made available on the course OWL site so that students can check their answers and review their understanding of the material.
+Solutions: Official solutions to the assigned and self-study questions will be made available on the course OWL site after the relevant material is covered by all sections.
 It is expected that students will attempt the question prior to reviewing the solution.